million-views/praas/praas-app/src/lib/ATTRIBUTION.md

 Use of Open Source Libraries and Components
 ===========================================
-This file contains a list of open source projects that were used in building this App.
+This file contains a list of open source projects used in building this App.

-In certain cases and where it was deemed appropriate, the source code is installed in source form and used directly rather than use it as a package as released by the author(s).
+In some cases, rather than use code packages as released by the author(s) we use the packages in source form when and where appropriate.

 Often we install into 'lib' folder in source form whenever one or more of the following are applicable:
 - orginal code is no longer in active maintenance
-- it is too small and we could benefit from webpack optimizations (in the hope that access to source can lead to better optimization)
+- code is too small and we could trigger webpack optimizations (in the hope that access to source can lead to better optimization)
-- when the original code package is too big and we just need a tiny function from it.
+- when the original code package is too big and we need a small part of it

 Regardless of how the libraries and frameworks get used, please list it here and provide proper attribution which consists of: